Estela Perez-Somarriba

-Estela Pérez Somarriba is a Spanish tennis player.
-She competes on the ITF Women's Circuit and at the University of Miami.
+Maria Estela Perez-Somarriba is a Spanish former tennis player.
+She reached two finals on the ITF Women's Circuit and played college tennis at the University of Miami.

 Early years

 Perez-Somarriba was born to Felipe Perez-Somarriba and Maria Jose Yravedra on July 25, 1998 and grew up in Madrid, Spain.
 She attended high school at Instituto Mirasierra in Madrid.

 College

 Perez-Somarriba could easily have turned pro after high school, but she chose to continue her tennis career at a college, and one across the Atlantic in Florida, at the University of Miami.
 Although the decision was not an easy one, it has paid off.
 As an unseeded freshman, she made it to the semi-finals of the 2017 NCAA Division I Tennis Championships in the singles division, only to fall to Belinda Woolcock.
 She made it to the Sweet Sixteen as a sophomore; her NCAA single record stands at 12–2.

 She reached the finals of the NCAA Division I Women's Tennis Championship in the 2019 singles category, and won the event, defeating Katarina Jokić.